Two generalisations of sharp k-transitivity: Introduction

 \begin{thmx}[see Theorem \ref{t:main}] Let $\M$ be a relational \Fr structure with strong amalgamation. \begin{enumerate}[label=(\Roman*)] \item Let $k \geq 1$.
-If $\M$ has a SWIR and substructures of $\M$ of size $k$ are rigid, then $\M$ admits a sharply $k$-transitive action by any finitely generated non-abelian free group. \item If $\M$ has a SIR, then $\M$ admits a sharply $2$-transitive action by a finitely generated virtually free group.
-If in addition $\M$ is transitive, then $\M$ admits a sharply $3$-transitive action by a finitely generated non-abelian virtually free group. \item If $\M$ has a SWIR and substructures of size $2$ are rigid, then $\M$ admits a sharply $3$-transitive action by a finitely generated non-abelian virtually free group. \end{enumerate} We also have the following for particular \Fr structures: \begin{itemize} \item The following holds for the reducts of $(\mathbb{Q},<)$: \begin{enumerate}[label=(\Alph*), ref=(\Roman{enumi}\Alph*)] \item For $k \geq 1$, the dense linear order $(\Q,<)$ admits a sharply $k$-transitive action by any finitely generated non-abelian free group. \item For $k \geq 2$, the betweenness structure $(\Q,B)$ admits a sharply $k$-transitive action by a finitely generated non-abelian virtually free group. \item For $k \geq 1$, the circular order $(\Q, C)$ admits a sharply $k$-transitive action by a finitely generated non-abelian virtually free group. \item For $k \geq 3$ with $k$ prime, the separation structure $(\Q, S)$ admits a sharply $k$-transitive action by a finitely generated non-abelian virtually free group. \end{enumerate} \item Let $3 \leq k \leq 5$ and let $\M$ be the random $k$-hypertournament.
-Then $\M$ admits a sharply $k$-transitive action by a finitely generated non-abelian virtually free group. \end{itemize} \end{thmx}
+If $\M$ has a SWIR and substructures of $\M$ of size $k$ are rigid, then $\M$ admits a sharply $k$-homogeneous action by any finitely generated non-abelian free group. \item If $\M$ has a SIR, then $\M$ admits a sharply $2$-homogeneous action by a finitely generated non-abelian virtually free group.
+If in addition $\M$ is transitive, then $\M$ admits a sharply $3$-homogeneous action by a finitely generated non-abelian virtually free group. \item The random tournament admits a sharply $3$-homogeneous action by a finitely generated non-abelian virtually free group. \end{enumerate} We also have the following for particular \Fr structures: \begin{enumerate}[label=(\Roman*), resume] \item The following holds for the reducts of $(\mathbb{Q},<)$: \begin{enumerate}[label=(\roman*), ref=(\Roman{enumi}.\roman*)] \item For $k \geq 1$, the dense linear order $(\Q,<)$ admits a sharply $k$-homogeneous action by any finitely generated non-abelian free group. \item For $k \geq 1$, the betweenness structure $(\Q,B^{(3)})$ admits a sharply $k$-homogeneous action by a finitely generated non-abelian virtually free group. \item For $k \geq 1$, the circular order $(\Q, C^{(3)})$ admits a sharply $k$-homogeneous action by a finitely generated non-abelian virtually free group. \item For $k = 1, 2$ and odd $k \geq 3$, the separation structure $(\Q, S^{(4)})$ admits a sharply $k$-homogeneous action by a finitely generated non-abelian virtually free group.
+For even $k \geq 4$, there is no sharply $k$-homogeneous action of a group on $(\Q, S^{(4)})$. \end{enumerate} \item Let $3 \leq k \leq 5$ and let $\M$ be the random $k$-hypertournament.
+Then $\M$ admits a sharply $k$-homogeneous action by a finitely generated non-abelian virtually free group. \end{enumerate} \end{thmx}